amanharshargu/fitnessapp/README.md

 - `npm run deploy`: Deploy the application (customize this based on your deployment process)
 - `npm run lint`: Run ESLint to check for code style issues
 - `npm run test`: Run the test suite

-## Contributing

-Instructions for how to contribute to the project.

-## License

-This project is licensed under the [LICENSE NAME] - see the [LICENSE.md](LICENSE.md) file for details.